aristanetworks/atd-public/topologies/beta-datacenter/labguides/source/EVPN_Class_Guide.rst

 Lab 6: Day-2 Ops
 ======================

+    .. note:: If you are starting out in this lab, go to the ssh login menu, select the *labs* option or option *97*, then go to *EVPN Class Guide*, then execute option *6* or *lab6* to deploy the topology.

     #.
 A new VLAN / L2VPN service has been requested

         #.
 VLAN 25 will be used for this task